georgianamit/Tower-of-Hanoi/README.md

 # Tower-of-Hanoi
-Tower of hanoi project is made in C language using CodeBlocks
+Tower of hanoi project is made in C++ language using CodeBlocks